 During 2011 the Compensation Committee and Board of Directors established long-term performance-based incentive programs for certain executive participants as well as non-employee directors as part of director compensation, each as part of, and under the Company's 2012 Incentive Plan.
-These programs resulted in 567,103 and 0 shares of common stock being issued in aggregate to our executive officers and 357,910 and 0 shares of common stock being issued in aggregate to our non-employee directors during the years ended December31, 2013 and December 31, 2014, respectively.
+These programs resulted in no shares of common stock being issued in aggregate to our executive officers and our non-employee directors during the year ended December 31, 2014.
 During 2013 the original program award performance goals were amended and the original termination date of the program extended for a year.
 These programs expired on December 31, 2014.
-The Board and Compensation Committee may determine to reinstate such performance -based incentives programs or establish new programs in the future.
+The Board and Compensation Committee may determine to reinstate such performance-based incentives programs or establish new programs in the future.